GDX-X/Title-Database-Scrapper/README.md

 # Gameid Conflict

-The games listed share the same serial id with other games, so they may conflict and be assigned the wrong name.
+The games listed share the same internal serial id with other games, so they may conflict and be assigned the wrong name.
 I recommend using an MD5 scan for these games to differentiate them.

 <details>
   <summary> <h7> <b> PS1 Conflict </b> </h7> </summary>